What is Ageism in the workplace?

-Ageism also called or spelled "agism" Ageism refers to stereotyping and/or discrimination against individuals or groups on the basis of their age.
+Ageism in the workplace also called or spelled "agism" Ageism refers to stereotyping and/or discrimination against individuals or groups on the basis of their age.
 This may be casual.
 The term was coined in 1969 by Robert Neil Butler to describe discrimination against seniors and patterned on racism and sexism.
 Butler defined "ageism" as a combination of three elements that were connected.
 Among them were not good attitudes towards older adults, and the aging process that followed; discriminatory practices against older people; and institutional practices and policies that perpetuate stereotypes about elderly people.

 While the term is also used in regards to prejudice or harmful and discrimination against adolescents and children, such as denying them certain rights, ignoring or neglecting their ideas because they are considered young, or assuming that they should behave in certain ways because their age is so, the term is predominantly used in relation to the treatment of older people.
 Older people themselves can be ageist deeply, having internalized a lifetime of negative stereotypes about aging and ageism in the workplace.
 Fear of death and disability fear and dependence on others are major causes of ageism; avoiding, segregating, and rejecting older people are coping mechanisms that allow people to avoid thinking about their own mortality.

 Ageism in the workplace is the last stronghold of prejudice in the North American workforce.

 It’s rarely obvious that’s illegal but many employers send subtle but clear messages to older workers that they’re not wanted.